 Being able to identify a bee sting can help you significantly.
-If you have a bad or severe reaction to the sting, you’ll want to know what it was, so as to prevent future emergencies.
+If you (or even a pet) have a bad or severe reaction to the sting, you’ll want to know what it was, so as to prevent future emergencies.
 It also makes it easier to treat it with home remedies and medication.
 You’ll also know what to look out for, in case your symptoms worsen.
 So what do bee stings look like?
 Before I delve into that, there’s something you ought to know.

 Not All Stings Will Leave Stingers